Header Two

 The program teaches knowledge and skills in technical computer systems, including both hardware and software, computer networks, and computing forensics, as well as skills in technology-based law and professional communication.

-Students can also earn a C.T.C. in Information Security and Assurance and potentially a C.T.C. in Cloud Computing either individually or automatically as part of their associate degree.
+Students can also earn a C.T.C. in Information Security and Assurance (Cybersecurity) and potentially C.T.C. in Cloud Computing either individually or automatically as part of their associate degree.

 Course Offerings